BTCDecoded/bllvm-commons/docs/VERIFICATION.md

 ## Overview

-This guide explains how to verify the integrity and authenticity of the BTCDecoded governance system, including Nostr events, OpenTimestamps proofs, audit logs, and server authorization.
+This guide explains how to verify the integrity and authenticity of the Bitcoin Commons governance system, including Nostr events, OpenTimestamps proofs, audit logs, and server authorization.

 ## Nostr Event Verification